llm-tools/embedJs/README.md

 # Caches

 Caches serve to reduce re-processing embeddings, loaders and queries.
 There is no need to load, chunk and store a large PDF File or web page on every run.
-Caching smartly is built in and can be enabled out of the box simply by setting a cache processor using the method `setCache` while building the `LLMApplication`.
+Caching smartly is built in and can be enabled out of the box simply by setting a cache processor using the method `setCache` while building the `RAGApplication`.

 The library supports the following caches -